hamza1851/Life-Skills/grit-and-growth-mindset.md

 ## Questions-3

 Internal locus of control believes individuals control their own outcomes.
 This fosters motivation by empowering them to take responsibility for their success.

+## Question-4

+The key points mentioned in the video "How to Build a Growth Mindset" are:

+- Believe in your ability to figure things out.
+- Question your assumptions.
+- Create your own curriculum for growth.
+- Honor the struggle.